US Global Development Lab: Global impact

 US Global Development Lab focusing on Clean energy, clean Water, early Childhood to Primary education, health delivery, livelihoods, living Conditions, sanitation, secondary Education, women's Education and youth Job Skills.
 At UCLA, it provides a results-driven space for research, incubate, and implement innovative ideas to the alleviate poverty.

 The U.S. Global Development Lab seeks to be a mechanism for taking ideas to change-making action.
-It partnered with UC Berkeley to create the Global Development Fellows Program to support cutting edge solutions to address sustainable development challenges in developing countries.
+It partnered with UC Berkeley to create the Global Development Fellows Program to address sustainable development challenges in developing countries.
 It also funded Ebola Support Contract to eliminate this growing disease.